hallahan/open_your_project/ReadMe.md

 ======

     bundle install
-    cp .env.example .env

-Change the secret token to something long and random.
+    cp .env.example .env   # change the secret token in this file to something long and random

 Running a rails server
 ----------------------